Meet Ollie ~ He needs a foster home!

 Ollie has a lot of energy.
 He needs an active family (or person) who will make sure he gets a lot of exercise.
 Currently, Ollie benefits from daily training but also is run through an agility course.
 It keeps his mind and body active and burns that excess energy.
 A large backyard and a good throwing arm would be a great supplement to his daily routine.

 Routine and rules, that is the key to Ollie’s success.
 He is a happy-go-lucky pup but boundaries must be established (through consistent training) to keep him in the zone.
 He is housebroken and crate trained.

 In Ollie’s previous foster home, he tended to counter surf and sometimes steal pillows or socks of which he became possessive, as well as random spaces.
-None of this we have been able to replicate because of his current environment.
+None of this we have been able to replicate because of his current environment, but that is not a home.
 This is where working with a trainer, with the support of SCGRR, is integral to his success.
-He has been with a trainer for six weeks so has a solid training base.
+He has a solid training base.

 Since he has spent so much time with us, we have learned that Ollie is good with other dogs although he will not share toys.
 He has spent time at the park and beach chasing the ball and has been absolutely great.
 Only when the level of excitement gets to high is it a trigger and things will turn.
 The key is to moderate his play with other dogs.
 While with the trainer, Ollie has not been introduced to the pack and allowed free play.
 Strategies to incorporate play into his routine must be worked through with a trainer for his level of success to continue.

 Although Ollie has been in foster care with a self-assured dog, we are looking for a home where he will be the only dog.
 It will make his transition smoother and allow his people to focus just on Ollie.
 As mentioned before, this does not eliminate play dates…just be mindful when he is around other dogs.